 Cattle & Horses

-Cattle on the ranches number between 4,000-5,000 head, depending upon pasture conditions.
+Cattle on the ranches number between 2,000 - 3,000 head, depending upon pasture conditions.
 For the most part they are crossbred cows with the base breed being Angus.
 There is one herd of straight-bred Angus cows, from which we raise bulls for the rest of the ranches, and we are using some Braford bulls.
 Mother cows make up the base of the operation, but they will occasionally run yearlings, too.
+We retain ownership in our calves after weaning and also purchase outside stockers to run on our winter wheat.

 Horses are the only way to work the cattle on the Bogle ranches.
 The terrain, especially on the Turkey Track, is too rough for any kind of motorized device.
 Hal Bogle’s first Quarter Horse stallion was a horse named Bogle.
 Foaled in 1939, he was by San Siemon and was brought to the ranch by world champion cowboy Bob Crosby of Roswell.
 Bogle was followed by such sires as Midnight Red B by Midnight, Flashy Waggoner by Waggoner Snip, and others whose bloodlines go back to King, Old Sorrel, Begger Boy (TB), Red Buck, Chicaro Bill, Redman and Little Joe.
 In later years we used Jet Twist Deck by Easy Jet and Peppy Motor Scooter by Mr San Peppy.
 Many of these sires are still reflected in the bloodlines of the ranch’s broodmares.